Origins of the Qin

 2. After the Han dynasty the word "qin" in classical Chinese literature by itself almost always refers to our fretless zither with seven silk strings.
 However, over time many other stringed instruments came to be called qin: 胡琴 huqin for the two-string fiddle brought to China by the Hu of Central Asia, 月琴 yueqin for the plucked lute with a face like a full moon, and so forth.
 Eventually, perhaps in the 20th century, the term 古琴 guqin ("old qin") was coined to refer to our seven-string zither.

-3. In modern times, with many foreign instruments defined as styles of qin, many people understand the word to refer to the piano (鋼琴 gangqin), an instrument much more commonly played in China today than is the guqin.
+3. In modern times, with many foreign instruments defined as types of qin, many people understand the word to refer to the piano (鋼琴 gangqin), an instrument much more commonly played in China today than is the guqin.

 To make a comparison with Western music history, the common saying that "the qin has a 3,000 year old history" is rather comparable to saying "guitars (or indeed pipas) have a history of over 4000 years" because they can be traced back through lutes to the 'ud, which in turn must have descended from stringed instruments found in Western Asia dating back to more than 4000 years ago.